Brazilian teens put World Cup sticker craze within reach of poor kids

-SAO PAULO : On a giant table in the Brazilian megacity of Sao Paulo teenagers spread out collectible stickers paying homage to their favorite soccer stars.
+SAO PAULO: On a giant table in the Brazilian megacity of Sao Paulo teenagers spread out collectible stickers paying homage to their favorite football stars.

 For these teens, however, the goal is to give them away.